 TIPS FOR USING THE GRINDING DISC

 First, clean the surface of the potter's wheel thoroughly.
-If there are small pieces of anything on the wheel head it will cause an up and down wobble, and that will be transferred to to what you are grinding.
+Small pieces of any debris on the wheel head or the disc can cause an up and down wobble, and that will be transferred to to what you are grinding.

-The photograph at the bottom of this page shows a large chip in the bottom of a vase before and after it was ground away, taking about 2-3 minutes to accomplish.
-The video is not the best quality, but you should get the idea of how it works.
+The photograph at the bottom of this page shows a large chip in the bottom of a vase before and after it was ground away.

 TIPS FOR USING THE DIAMOND SATURATED POLISHING PADS